danah23/Parkarr-Android-App/README.md

 # Parkarr-Android-App
 Initial Android version of the Parkarr app.
-Please see the Pull Request for the Login.
+Please see the Parkarr-Login branch.